damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 The auth_session is included inthe access token.
 This claim is used to implement any further device/user authorization requirements.
 The resource server can decide on what user properties are required to allow access.

+## Error Responses

+If the access token is valid but the user authentication methods attached to the device is missing for the request, an HTTP 403 or a 404 is returned.